taikoxyz/taiko-mono/packages/protocol/docs/ZKReq.md

 - The transaction's `tx.origin` and `msg.sender` must be _`LibAnchorSignature.K_GOLDEN_TOUCH_ADDRESS`_.
 - The transaction's signature must be the same as `LibAnchorSignature.signTransaction(...)`.

-Note that the anchor transaction emits a `Anchored` event that may help ZKP to verify block variables.
+Note that the anchor transaction emits an `Anchored` event that may help ZKP to verify block variables.
 See below.

 #### Anchor Signature